wpdulyea/Projects/python/Py3Row/README.md

 ## ABOUT

 Py3Row is taken from the [pyRow project](https://github.com/wemakewaves/PyRow) and updated to run on python3.
 Also included in this project is the [Py C2 Monitor](http://raspirowing.com/index.php/projects/py-c2-monitor) using the pygame framework updated to run with Python3.
-This library of code provides an Python API library to interact with a Concept 2 Rowing Ergometer PM3, PM4 or PM5 monitor[^1].
+This library of code provides an Python API library to interact with a Concept 2 Rowing Ergometer PM3, PM4 or PM5 monitor[^note].

 "PyRow sends and receives information from the Ergometer using csafe commands or built in functions (listed below)."